Frequently Asked Questions

 The Tulane Wellness Clinic is for all Tulane University employees, even if they are not currently enrolled in the Tulane Medical Plan.
 At this time, the clinic is just for employees, dependents cannot receive treatment there.

-Urgent care visits, health coaching visits, and medications dispensed in-house at the clinic are free to employees who are enrolled in the University Health Plan.
-Nutrition programming offered through the Goldring Center will be offered at no cost as well.
+Urgent care visits and health coaching visits are free to all University employees regardless of their insurance plan.
+Nutrition programming offered through the Goldring Center is also offered at no cost.

 Yes.
 All information given to the clinic providers is confidential.
 The clinic operates under HIPAA compliance guidelines.
 No individual information is ever shared with Tulane University; only aggregate data such as total number of visits and type of care provided is supplied.

-4. When is the clinic open?
-Where is it located and do you have parking available?
+When is the clinic open?
+Where is it located, and do you have parking available?

-The clinic is open Monday through Friday from 7:30 a.m. to 4:00 p.m.
-The clinic is conveniently located at 1430 Tulane Avenue in the Hutchinson Building, Room 1545.
-Click here for directions and parking instructions.
+Both clinics are open Monday through Friday from 8:00 a.m. to 4:00 p.m.
+The Downtown clinic is conveniently located at 1430 Tulane Avenue in the Hutchinson Building, Room 1545.

-The clinic is staffed by a nurse practitioner with supervision from internal medicine and family medicine physicians.
+The Wellness clinic is staffed by a nurse practitioner working in collaboration with internal medicine and family medicine physicians.

 The nurse practitioner can treat common illnesses or injuries such as sinus infections, colds, flus, viral syndromes, upper respiratory infections, minor abdominal pain, diarrhea, headaches, urinary tract infections, allergic reactions, cuts, burns, bites, falls, sprains, strains, sore throat, rashes, pink eye, seasonal allergies, swollen glands, wheezing, and other unexplained pain or swelling.

 It is the intent of the clinic to limit its services to those which may require only minor labs performed in the clinic at no cost to the employee.
 Other labs will be sent to Lab Corp Laboratory.
 It takes approximately 48 to 72 hours to get back the results.
-The nurse will call you with results.
+The office will call you with results.
 The employee will be responsible for the applicable co-insurance after deductible in accordance with the health plan benefits description.
-Urgent labs will be performed at Tulane University Hospital.

-Radiology tests will be performed at Tulane University Hospital and Clinic.
-It takes approximately four hours to get back the results.
-The nurse will call you with results.
+Radiology tests will be performed at Tulane University Hospital and Clinic or Diagnostic Imaging Services (DIS).
+It takes 24 hours to get back the results.
+The office will call you with results.
 The employee will be responsible for the applicable co-insurance after deductible in accordance with the medical plan benefits description.

 You will be seen by a nurse practitioner in the exam room.
 The provider will complete an interview and physical exam to complete a correct problem list, medication list, and plan of care.
 After the visit is complete, a return appointment will be scheduled if necessary.